-Plaintiffs thus estimate that the maximum value of the case is \$4,868,696, but much of that value depends on uncertain penalties or claims potentially raising individual issues that would complicate class certification.
-Based on this analysis, the Court agrees that the \$1,275,000 settlement is fair and reasonable to the class, and the PAGA allocation is genuine, meaningful, and reasonable in light of the statute s purposes.
+The settlement thus represents about 4 percent of the maximum value of the case (\$12,435,271), or almost half of its realistic value.
+Based on this and the more detailed analysis set forth in counsel's declaration, the Court agrees that the settlement is appropriate, particularly considering the risks at class certification and the portion of the maximum recovery attributable to uncertain penalties.
+The Court thus finds that the settlement is fair and reasonable to the class for purposes of preliminary approval, and that the PAGA allocation is genuine, meaningful, and reasonable in light of the statute's purposes.

 The Court retains an independent right and responsibility to review the requested attorney fees and award only so much as it determines to be reasonable.
 (See Garabedian v.
 Los Angeles Cellular Telephone Co.
-(2004) 118 Cal.App.4th 123, 127 128.)
+(2004) 118 Cal.App.4th 123, 127-128.)
 While 1/3 of the common fund for attorney fees is generally considered reasonable, counsel shall submit lodestar information prior to the final approval hearing in this matter so the Court can compare the lodestar information with the requested fees.
-(See Laffitte v.
-Robert Half Intern.
-Inc. (2016) 1 Cal.5th 480, 504 [trial courts have discretion to double-check the reasonableness of a percentage fee through a lodestar calculation].)

-VI.
+.
 PROPOSED SETTLEMENT CLASS

-Plaintiffs request that the following settlement class be provisionally certified:
+Plaintiff requests that the following settlement class be provisionally certified: